hongwai1920/Probability-Puzzles/README.md

 # Probability-Puzzles
-This repository contains all my attempts to the android app called Probability Puzzles.
+This repository recorded all my attempts to the android app called Probability Puzzles.

+There are 4 categories : `Intro`, `Easy Peasy`, `Getting Serious` and `Outrageous`.